NoelJustine/7OOP-PORTFOLIO/FINALS/Lab5/index.md

 Select an option (1-6):
 </pre>
   </div>

-5. The user should be able perform the ff: in your program.
+- The user should be able perform the ff: in your program.
 **MOVIE DATABASE CRUD APP**
   1 - Add New Record
   2 - View all records,
   3 - Update a Record and show the updates,
   4 - Delete a record
   **5 - Search A Record**
-  6 - Display **Total Numbers** of Movies stored in the database 7 - Exit
+  6 - Display **Total Numbers** of Movies stored in the database
+  7 - Exit
-6. For additional challenge, Task – You are to add a **SEARCH option** in the MENU that will allow the user to search by Name or emp_id, then display the information about the record being search.
-You may use Like statement and fetchOne method in my SQL to do this,
+- For additional challenge, Task – You are to add a **SEARCH option** in the MENU that will allow the user to search by Name or emp_id, then display the information about the record being search.
+You may use Like statement and fetchOne method in my SQL to do this.
-7. You are also going to add a method that will display the the **total number of records** in your database – You may use SQL count statement for this.
+- You are also going to add a method that will display the the **total number of records** in your database – You may use SQL count statement for this.
-8. What to submit:
+- What to submit:
   - a.
 UI Menu
   - b.
 Sample Output
   - c.
 Source Code